Support and Information to our Members

 For more updates, please visit the page: http://psacunion.ca/covid-19.
 This page is monitored and updated daily.

 It’s crucial to follow national, territorial and local health authorities’ measures.
-As we are emerging towards eased restrictions, please stay tuned to territorial health authorities’ websites and announcements:
+Please stay tuned to territorial health authorities’ websites and announcements:

 Your rights at work:

 Who is at the highest risk of contracting the virus at work?